THE DIVORCE PROCESS

 There is another article on this website about the use of collaborative law, mediation, and alternative dispute resolution to resolve the issues of a divorce, which I commend to your reading.
 Those are methods used to settle a case without litigation.
 Litigation is expensive.
 It is the most expensive approach to resolving your divorce.
 Counseling, settling your case between you, or between your lawyers before going to court, or using one of the alternative dispute resolution methods will lessen the trauma, and the emotional and financial devastation that a divorce may inflict upon you and your family.

 People may seem to feel that divorce is the answer to all their problems, that it is a release from the pressure and unhappiness they have felt in their lives, and that the problem is the other person.
 Sometimes, it is.
 Sometimes it is the only answer to an impossible situation.
 Where drug addiction, alcoholism, infidelity, or physical or emotional abuse are the issues, it may be the only way to deal with an intolerable situation.
-The purpose of this article is to cause you stop and reflect about the cost of this remedy balanced against what you hope to achieve.
+The purpose of this article is to cause you to stop and reflect on the cost of this remedy balanced against what you hope to achieve.
 If divorce is the only answer for you, then we will stand with you to guide you and help you through the process to achieve the maximum you are entitled to financially and to assist you in achieving the parenting plan you feel is in the best interests of your children.
-If you would like to talk to a lawyer to learn what your rights are in a divorce, please call Ms. Phillips at (818) 843-8236 to schedule an appointment.
-There is no charge for the first telephone consultation.
+If you would like to talk to a lawyer to learn what your rights are in a divorce, please call Ms. Phillips at (818) 404-1170 to schedule an appointment.